Tbilisi Auto Museum Review: A Great Mix of Soviet-Era Cars

-In this review, we’ll be diving deep into this unique attraction, known for its great collection of Soviet-Era vehicles and a rich tapestry of automotive history.
-So, fasten your seatbelts, and let’s explore the fascinating world of cars from a shadowy bygone era!
+In this review, we’ll dive deep into this unique attraction, known for its great collection of Soviet-Era vehicles and a rich tapestry of automotive history.
+So, fasten your seatbelts, and let’s explore the fascinating world of cars from a shadowy bygone era with plenty of Tbilisi auto museum photos along the way.

 WHERE TO BOOK: Soviet Era Off the Beaten Path Tour with included car museum Tbilisi tickets